sneshyba/pypchem/README.md

 8. When you're done, press the *quit* button of any browser windows associated with Juptyter.

 *Shutting down the VM*

 Find an icon that looks like a circle with a vertical line through part of it, on the upper right; it's just to the left of the time/date.
 Click that and choose *Shutdown*.

 *Getting the IP address as a shell variable*

 myIP=$(ip a s enp0s3 | awk '/inet / {print$2}'|awk -F'/' '{print $1}')
 echo $myIP

+*Installing Mayavi*

-*Installing Mayavi.
-Probably not all the below are necessary*
+Probably not all the below are necessary.

 	python -m pip install vtk
 	python -m pip install mayavi